Hhro/solitary_gourmet/README.md

 ## About table symbols

-- TBU : to be updated
+- TBU: to be updated
 - ❌: not solved yet
 - :black_flag: : only simple writeup(code and little description)
 - :flags: : detail writeup will be uploaded soon.
 - :triangular_flag_on_post: : detail writeup is uploaded.
-- \- : It won't be filled.(maybe because it's too easy)
+- \- : It won't be filled. (maybe because it's too easy)